1. basic issues

 In a companies list, a company can appear more than once, so that an interest group can have more than one seat on the same supervisory board. - Alternatives to who has the right to vote:

-- Alternative 1: The citizens of the participating states are entitled to vote, if they have a minimum age.
+- Alternative 1: People from the participating states are entitled to vote, if they have a minimum age.
 The election could take place every 3 years (a SB-seat could then normally be assigned for 6 years).

-- Alternative 2: A part of the citizens get the right to vote for a certain year or month by a random process.
+- Alternative 2: A part of the persons entitled to vote get the right to vote for a certain year or month by a random process.

 In this case, elections can be held more often.

-- For the smallest companies with 3‑groups‑co‑determination, the following may apply instead: Existing regional democratic bodies elect election committees that decide on the filling of the SB-seats of the group "population".
+- For the smallest companies with 3‑groups‑co‑determination, the following may apply instead: Existing regional democratic bodies elect election committees that decide on the filling of the SB-seats of the third group.

 4.1.2 on international use

-a) Voters from the state in which a company has its headquarters get an advantage in the distribution of SB-seats over voters from other states,
+a) Voters from the state in which a company has its headquarters get an advantage in the distribution of SB-seats,

 - because otherwise small states will probably not participate in this international co‑determination;